mozilla/fx-private-relay/docs/translations.md

 You can make changes in the local submodule branch for any code review feedback.

 After approval, the Localization team merges the new strings.
 The next nightly translation update brings the new strings into Relay's `main` branch.

-You should then create a pull request to remove the redundant strings from the pending files.
+At this point, the pending translations have redundant strings.
+The Fluent code may log warnings about these strings.
+The duplicate strings may confuse Relay engineers.
+Create a new Relay pull request to remove the migrated strings.
+The pending translations for the front end are in [frontend/pendingTranslations.ftl][].
+The same for the back end are in [privaterelay/pending_locales/en/pending.ftl][].
+A change can include removing strings from both files.

 [mozilla-l10n/fx-private-relay-l10n]: https://github.com/mozilla-l10n/fx-private-relay-l10n